 Learn how mindfulness can help you live in the moment

-Free e-learning course: Mindfulness for beginners.
+Free online course: Mindfulness for beginners.
 Understand the concept of mindfulness and how to use it for better concentration, focus and mental wellbeing